SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ![Edit endpoints](/guides/users-guide/editendpoint.png)

-### Troubleshooting:
+### Troubleshooting

-Please check if you have sufficient permissions, if you want to set up new endpoints.
+If you cannot set up new endpoints check if you have sufficient permissions.

-To do so you need to have “Change” rights for Remote Access and Device Control.
-Without Device Control “Change”, you can not register any device and without Remote Access “Change” you can not add an endpoint for remote access.
+To set up new endpoints you need “Change” rights for Device Control to be able to register a device and “Change” rights for Remote Access to be able to add an endpoint.

 To establish a connection to a remote operating panel a “Read” permission for Remote Access is sufficient.

-The VNC connection via a Gateway to a remote VNC server can also fail because of network problems.
+The VNC connection via a gateway to a remote VNC server can fail because of network problems.
 In this case you need to contact your network administrator.

-Tested on the following VNC Servers:
+Tested on the following VNC servers:

-- Real VNC Connect 6.0.2
+* Real VNC Connect 6.0.2
-- TightVNC 1.3.9
+* TightVNC 1.3.9
-- TigerVNC 1.7.0
+* TigerVNC 1.7.0
-- EfonVNC 4.2
+* EfonVNC 4.2